badfun/custom-post-type-auto-menu/readme.txt

 == Acknowledgements ==

+* Thanks to all who have made suggestions for features to this plugin.
+I will try to put aside some time to work on it.
 * Many thanks to [codbox](https://github.com/codbox) for the bug fixes and the new class.
 Much appreciated!
 * Thanks to Andrew Kurtis of [WebHostingHub](http://www.webhostinghub.com/) for the Spanish translation
 * There are various urls in the code from developers whose solutions I used to solve problems.
 Thanks everyone!